 Here’s the low down: our land sits 1/3 mile from the nearest road, and our homesite is 1/2 mile off the road.
 An old single-track rambles up our right-of-way, but only the first 1/4 mile is well surfaced with layers of gravel.
 After that, the drive is more mud than solid ground.
 Weekly rains since late fall – a blessing to Gatlinburg and the rest of us in the path of 2016’s Appalachian arsonists – have been less kind to the driveway.

 Predictably, each trip we take up it to clear dead trees, clear brush, and remove drought debris from the creek has rutted the road even more.
-Even Chris’ super nimble 4×4 SUV started threatening to take up permanent residence in one of the muddiest parts.
+Even Chris’ nimble 4×4 SUV started threatening to take up permanent residence in one of the muddiest parts.

 And what about running power and building a barn?
 There’d be no way power-company crews or building materials could make it up.

 Another issue: we share 30 yards of our right-of-way with other families.
-They don’t live on the land and aren’t as vested in keeping the driveway civilized, but they do expect access their land.
-It would be rude to leave our shared road in bad condition.
+They don’t live on the land and aren’t as vested in keeping the driveway civilized, but they do rightfully expect access their land.
+It would be beyond rude to leave our shared road in bad condition.

 The part of the driveway that isn’t shared needs more than gravel, so our second big “move” (or large purchase) is hiring the excavator to grade, “crown,” and gravel a permanent driveway to our homesite.